Lawn Care FAQs

 The fertilizer is formulated to feed the lawn over a period of time.
 Different formulations for specific stages of the plant growth with slow release nitrogen, allow the fertilizer too feed the plant over this time period.

-I have cheaper estimate from a competitor, what is the difference?
+I have a cheaper estimate from a competitor, what is the difference?

 Some factors to consider when comparing prices.
 Make sure a high quality fertilizer is being applied and at the correct rates.
 A fertilizer program should apply certain amounts of each macro/micro nutrient needed to correct deficiencies.
 In addition, many programs only focus on feeding the turf.
 Our formulas nurture both the grass and the soil.